Releasing the burden of identity

 It would be an oversimplification to say that I was more experimental, or a freedom-lover destined to explore more alternative paths.
 My path hasn’t been that alternative at all.
 It really just depends on who you compare me to.

-My younger self simply took the question extremely seriously, more seriously than the other kids.
-She felt that deciding what she wanted to be at that time meant she must become a perfect version of it and be it forever.
+My younger self simply took the question extremely seriously.
+Everyone else probably borrowed or invented answers with ease and free from the weight of my imagination.
+Young me believed that deciding what she wanted to be meant she had to become a perfect version of it and stay that way forever.
 Otherwise, she’d be a failure.

-This line of thinking is unproductive, to say the least, but it’s difficult to control what you absorb as a kid from your environment.
+This line of thinking is unproductive, to say the least, but you can’t control what you absorb as a kid from your environment.
 I was influenced by my immediate home environment, where inflexible beliefs and thinking ruled.
-There was also an unquestionable conflation of profession and identity, which I now believe is a product of the masculine culture that celebrates doing and achievements more than anything.
+There was also an unquestionable conflation of profession and identity, which is a reflection of a society heavy on masculine energies—in the yīn (阴) and yáng ( 阳) sense—that celebrates doing and achievements more than anything.

 Identity is more fickle when you’re a child of immigrants or grew up between different cultures.
 I was hyper-aware of differences from a young age and understood that most things aren’t black and white.
 I don’t identify with one nationality, culture, or religion though there’s definitely been times where I deeply desired to.
 I’ve gone through periods of outright rejecting my cultural heritage.